andrewleachtx/replusplus/README.md

 # replusplus
-remaking various components of the standard library and maybe other stuff (ie linalg for gfx)
+Reimplementing various components of the C++ STL.
+Maybe other stuff, e.g. linalg for gfx.

-Using cppreference heavily, and the headers contain src code
+Testing with gtest, and using cppreference heavily.
+Headers are source.

-# todo
+# TODO
 - [x] unique_ptr
-- [ ] shared_ptr
+- [x] shared_ptr
-- [ ] weak_ptr
+- [x] weak_ptr
 - [ ] stack
 - [ ] vector
 - [ ] list